mikepenz/FastAdapter/MIGRATION.md

 #### v2.5.3
 * the `ItemTouchCallback` has a new method `itemTouchDropped` just implement it and keep it empty, if you do not need it.
+* If you implemented your own `Item` using the `IItem` interface instead the `AbstractItem` you will now also have to implement
+  * `failedToRecycle`
+* removed the `RecyclerViewCacheUtil` as it would no longer work with the latest RecyclerView

 #### v2.5.0
 **WARNING**